 Your healthcare provider may remove one or more lymph nodes at the same time as a salpingo-oophorectomy.
 This may be done with or without a hysterectomy.
 These small glands are part of your immune system.
 They help your body fight infections.
 Cancer often spreads to them.
 Your surgeon removes nodes close to the ovaries.
 He or she checks them right away for signs of cancer.

 If you have this surgery and cancer has spread to your colon, you may need to have part of your colon removed as well.
 Most of the time, your colon can be reattached during this surgery.
 But you may need a colostomy.
 A colostomy means that the surgeon diverts a piece of your bowel through your abdomen.
-This lets the remaining intestines to heal.
+This lets the remaining intestines heal.
 Your stool will then drain into a pouch that sticks on the skin of your abdomen.
-This is often temporary.
+This is often short-term (temporary).
 Later on, it may be reversed by another surgery.

 Risks of ovarian cancer surgery